Part I - General information applicable to all priority entitlement types

 Persons with a priority entitlement may self-refer at any time prior to an appointment Footnote 1.
 Appointments to positions that have received priority clearance should be made within a reasonable period of time from the date of the priority clearance number being issued.

-The PSC may identify additional persons with a priority entitlement after a priority clearance number has been issued if it considers that an unreasonable length of time has elapsed between the issuance of the clearance number and the appointments to the positions indicated in the initial request, or if there are newly registered potentially qualified persons with a priority entitlement in the Priority Information Management System (the System).
+The PSC may identify additional persons with a priority entitlement after a priority clearance number has been issued if it considers that an unreasonable length of time has elapsed between the issuance of the clearance number and the appointments to the positions indicated in the initial request, or if there are newly registered and activated, potentially qualified persons, with a priority entitlement in the Priority Information Management System (PIMS).
 This helps to ensure that all persons with a priority entitlement receive fair consideration.
 Delays in making appointments after receiving priority clearance may result in the PSC cancelling a priority clearance request and requiring that a new one be submitted.

 The hiring organization will need to obtain a new priority clearance number if: